 Their website and social media includes LGBTQ+ representation

 A good first move is to check a vendor’s website, social media and other marketing materials.
 Is there LGBTQ+ representation in these materials?
 Does it seem like the vendor has experience working with LGBTQ+ couples?
-Does the vendor follow and interact with LGBTQ+ wedding publications like Equally Wed on Facebook and Instagram?
+Does the vendor follow or interact with LGBTQ+ wedding publications like Equally Wed on Facebook and Instagram?
 If the answer is yes to most of these questions, that is a great sign.

 Vendors may also choose to include statements of inclusivity on their websites.
 If you can’t find one, you can always ask if one exists or if the vendor has a specific policy or approach to inclusivity.

 They do not use gendered language in their paperwork

 Vendors who are truly inclusive will avoid using gendered language on their intake forms.
 In place of “Bride” and “Groom,” they may ask for the names of “Partner 1” and “Partner 2.”
 Instead of bridesmaids and groomsmen, they may say “wedding party” or “attendants.”
 Inclusive vendors will ask about your future spouse instead of husband or wife.

 As you probably know, these small shifts in language go a long way in making LGBTQ+ couples feel welcome and comfortable.
 Gender-neutral intake forms are likely a good sign that your vendor works hard to honor all couples.

 Whether on their forms or in conversation, inclusive vendors will know to ask for your pronouns as well as the title you will be called for your wedding (bride, groom, broom, marrier, celebrant, etc…).
 They won’t ask invasive or judgmental questions, and they will also be genuinely excited and happy to work with you.